komali2/blog/content/posts/bootcamp-job-search.md

 Instead of arbitrary algorithm implementation, consider implementing domain knowledge.
 If you're trying to become employed as a web developer, see if you can implement Promises in vanilla Javascript.
-See if you can implement setInterval using only setTimeout.
+See if you can implement `setInterval` using only `setTimeout`.
 See how much of the [lodash](https://lodash.com/) library you can implement from scratch in vanilla Javascript.
 See how much of jquery you can implement from scratch.

-If you are going to do arbitrary algorithm implementation, focus on actually useful ones like sorts and data structures, rather than doing, I dunno, Convert Number To Roman Numeral.
+If you are going to do arbitrary algorithm implementation, focus on actually useful ones like sorts and data structures, rather than doing, I dunno, "Convert Number To Roman Numeral."

 Finally, again, before doing anything else, I recommend just working through the entire Cracking the Coding Interview book.

 ## The Resume Send
+Submitting resumes should take 40% of your time.

 The job search is best aided by increasing your surface area.
 By surface area, I mean the amount of people and companies that are aware that you're available for a job.
 If they don't know, they won't hire you.
 This is why I consider